aimeos/aimeos-docs/src/frontend/jsonapi/basics.md

     });
     ```

-It combines the three expression by using the AND operator.
+It combines all three expressions by using the AND operator.
 In the first expression we tell the server that we want to get all items whose code doesn't start with "demo-s".
 The second expression in this case is an OR expression that specifies that "product.datestart" can either be a null value or the start date must be a date after the beginning of the year 2000.

 !!! warning
     Don't forget to [nest the parameters](index.md#nested-parameters) if a prefix is sent in the meta data!